LEOYoon-Tsaw/neuro-cangjie/README.md

 In the end of this latest run, accuracy on the training set reaches 98%, on the validation set reached 86% after 150 epochs.
 This is good enough to put into practical use.

-Among those wrong predictions in validation set, around 80% correspond to predicted probabilities of 95% or lower.
-Whereas among those correct predictions, only less than 16% correspond to predicted probabilities of 95% or lower.
+Among those wrong predictions in validation set, around 90% correspond to predicted probabilities of 99% or lower.
+Whereas among those correct predictions, only 20% correspond to predicted probabilities of 99% or lower.
 So, in addition to a predictions themselves, the predicted probabilities can be a good indicator of the correctness of predictions.

 ## Pretrained Model